GREAT TIME HAD BY ALL ###

 He also showed how to shear and scan alpacas

-Lynne Goodens "Murphy" the STAR of The Open Day, everybody that met him wanted to take him home !
+Lynne Goodens “Murphy” the STAR of the event, everybody that met him wanted to take him home !

 Dory the new mini donkey has a milk break